coccon/proffastpylot/docs/usage.md

 my_pylot.run(n_processes)
 ```

-You can execute `run.py` to test this.
+You can execute `run.py` to test this with the example data provided.

+# Recommended folder sturcture

+We propose a folder structure.
+It is explained in `folder_structure.md`.